Advances of Proof Scores in CafeOBJ: QLOCK Example

 \subsection{QLOCK in Transition Specification (TSP)}

 QLOCK is described as a transition specification ({\it\ref{sssec-trnspc}}) and the specification is called \ttt{QLOCK/TSP}.
-As a matter of fact, \ttt{QLOCK/TSP} does not include the specification of initial states {\it In} of ($\vSg,E,\mathit{Tl},\mathit{In}$) and is just a 3-tuple ($\vSg,E,\mathit{Tl}$) ({\it\ref{sssec-trnspc}}).
+As a matter of fact, \ttt{QLOCK/TSP} does not include the specification of initial states {\it In} of a transition specification ($\vSg,E,\mathit{Tl},\mathit{In}$) and is just a transition pre-spec ($\vSg,E,\mathit{Tl}$) ({\it\ref{sssec-trnspc}}).
 The initial states are specified later.
-For a 3-tuple ($\vSg,E,\mathit{Tl}$), (i) data structure for the sort \ttt{State} needs to be designed, (ii) ($\vSg,E$) needs to be red-complete ({\bf Fact \ref{fact-cansys}}) for proof scores with builtin search predicates to be valid, but proof scores for complex properties like leads-to properties can be constructed thanks to transparent specifications of transitions in transition rules.
+For a transition pre-spec ($\vSg,E,\mathit{Tl}$), (i) data structure for the sort \ttt{State} needs to be designed, (ii) ($\vSg,E$) needs to be red-complete ({\bf Fact \ref{fact-cansys}}) for proof scores with builtin search predicates to be valid, but proof scores for complex properties like leads-to properties can be constructed thanks to transparent specifications of transitions in transition rules.